 - Uric acid stones—These stones form when urine is acidic.
 This may also occur in people with gout or those who are on chemotherapy.

 - Cystine stones—These stones form due to a rare genetic disorder that causes the kidneys to build up excess amounts of cystine.
 Cystine is one of the amino acids that make up proteins.

-Factors that may increase your risk of kidney stones include:
+Factors that may increase your chance of kidney stones include: